 A Line That Intersects Two or More Lines: Geometry, Applications, and Everyday Examples

 When you think of a straight line in geometry, you might picture an endless ribbon that never bends.
-Yet, in many practical situations, a single line can cross over several other lines, creating intersections that reveal hidden patterns, solve problems, and even dictate the flow of traffic.
-In this article, we explore the concept of a line that intersects two or more lines, break down the mathematics behind it, and show how this idea pops up in everyday life—from map reading to computer graphics Which is the point..
+Worth adding: yet, in many practical situations, a single line can cross over several other lines, creating intersections that reveal hidden patterns, solve problems, and even dictate the flow of traffic.
+In this article, we explore the concept of a line that intersects two or more lines, break down the mathematics behind it, and show how this idea pops up in everyday life—from map reading to computer graphics.

 Introduction